MCP Server

 docker build -f docs/mcp_server/Dockerfile -t ghcr.io/trossenrobotics/trossen_arm/docs-mcp-server .

-Adding the Server to Claude Code
+Adding the local server to Claude Code

 Run the following command to register the MCP server with Claude Code: